Milliarium Aureum

-The Milliarium Aureum ([miːllɪˈaːrɪ.ũː ˈau̯rɛ.ũː]; Miliario Aureo), also known by the translation Golden Milestone, was a monument, probably of marble or gilded bronze, erected by the Emperor Augustus near the Temple of Saturn in the central Forum of Ancient Rome.
+The Milliarium Aureum ([miːllɪˈaːrɪ.ũː ˈau̯rɛ.ũː]; Miliario Aureo), or the "Golden Milestone," was a monument, probably of marble or gilded bronze, erected by the Emperor Augustus near the Temple of Saturn in the central Forum of Ancient Rome.
 All roads were considered to begin at this monument and all distances in the Roman Empire were measured relative to it.
-On it perhaps were listed all the major cities in the empire and distances to them, though the monument's precise location and inscription remain matters of debate among historians.
+On it perhaps were listed all the major cities in the empire and distances to them, though the monument's precise location and inscription has remained a matter of debate among historians.

-According to Philip Schaff, the phrase "all roads lead to Rome" is a reference to the Milliarium Aureum—the specific point to which all roads were said to lead.
+According to the 19th century ecclesiastical historian Philip Schaff, the phrase "all roads lead to Rome" is a reference to the Milliarium Aureum—the specific point to which all roads were said to lead.
 A marble structure speculated to be the base of the milestone is present in the Roman Forum.